- K-State home

 PageUp is the university’s central applicant tracking system and system of record for housing staff position descriptions.
 Entering PDs into PageUp makes them easily accessible for all appropriate parties and saves time if/when a recruitment is needed in the future, it’s already been built into the platform.
 PageUp records “signatures” from the employee, supervisor and next level manager.

 It depends.
-The Compensation and Organizational Effectiveness (COE) team will determine if the position is eligible for exemption under the FLSA; if determined to be eligible, departments will decide whether the position will remain non-exempt or transition to being exempt and will work with COE to implement the change.
-If a position is found to be ineligible for exemption, the position must be non-exempt and COE will communicate with the department to coordinate the transition.
+The Compensation and Organizational Effectiveness (COE) team will determine if the position is eligible for exemption under the FLSA; if determined to be eligible, departments will decide whether the position will remain nonexempt or transition to being exempt and will work with COE to implement the change.
+If a position is found to be ineligible for exemption, the position must be nonexempt and COE will communicate with the department and coordinate any needed changes for the position.

 Academic Professionals

 There is a specific exemption for academic administrative personnel, whose primary duties would include performing administrative functions directly in the field of education, such as curriculum development, assessment, and other aspects of the teaching program.
-Other examples are academic counselors and advisors, intervention specialists, and other with similar duties.
+Other examples are academic counselors and advisors, intervention specialists, and others with similar duties.
+Human Resources makes the determination as to whether a position’s duties meet the requirements for the academic administrative personnel exemption.

 These personnel are exempt from the FLSA's minimum wage and overtime requirements if they are paid at least the entrance salary for instructors at K-State.

 Yes.
-There is a teacher exemption that applies to an employee whose primary duty is teaching, tutoring, instructing, or lecturing in the activity of imparting knowledge and who is employed and engaged in this activity as a teacher employed at an educational institution.
+There is a teacher exemption that applies to an employee whose primary duty is teaching, tutoring, instructing or lecturing in the activity of imparting knowledge and who is employed and engaged in this activity as a teacher employed at an educational institution.
+The salary threshold requirement does not apply to the teacher exemption.

 No. Postdoctoral fellow positions typically meet the duties criteria for the "learned professional" exemption.
 They must also meet the salary threshold criteria to qualify for exemption.